George Crile III: Early life and education

-He attended Trinity College, graduating in 1968.
+He attended Trinity College, graduating with a bachelor's degree in 1968.
 There, he was a member of the fraternity St. Anthony Hall.
 He also attended the School of Foreign Service at Georgetown University and the Defense Language Institute's Foreign Language Center at Monterey, California.

-From 1968 to 1974, He served in the United States Marine Corps reserves as a lance corporal.
+From 1968 to 1974, He served in the United States Marine Corps Reserve as a lance corporal.

 Career

 After college, he became a reporter for the Gary Post-Tribune in Indiana and was assigned to The Pentagon beat in the early 1970s.
-When he left he newspaper, he was a reporter for Washington columnists Drew Pearson and Jack Anderson, and was The Pentagon correspondent for Knight-Ridder newspapers.
+When he left the newspaper, he was a reporter for Washington columnists Drew Pearson and Jack Anderson, and was The Pentagon correspondent for Knight-Ridder newspapers.

 Crile was Washington editor of Harper's Magazine from 1973 to 1976.
 He also wrote for The Washington Monthly, New Times, The New York Times, The Washington Monthly, and The Washington Post Outlook Section.

 CBS Producer

 Crile joined CBS News in 1976 to produce The CIA's Secret Army, his trail-breaking documentary that chronicled the previously untold story of the CIA's secret wars against Castro after the Bay of Pigs Invasion.
 It won an American Film Festival Blue Ribbon.
 Historian Henry Steele Commager wrote that it would go down as one of the most important journalistic reports in U.S. American history.

 It was the first of a collection of broadcasts based on Crile's reporting, in which he took viewers into previously closed and inaccessible worlds.
 Among his notable documentary reports were The Battle for South Africa, which won a Peabody Award and an Emmy Award.
-The Uncounted Enemy: A Vietnam Deception aired on January 23, 1982, and alleged that General William Westmoreland had purposely underestimated the number of enemy troop in the Vietnam War.
+The Uncounted Enemy: A Vietnam Deception aired on January 23, 1982, and alleged that General William Westmoreland had purposely underestimated the number of enemy troops in the Vietnam War.
 Westmoreland responded by bringing a $120 million libel lawsuit.
 After an eighteen-week trial, Westmoreland and CBS settled out of court with what the former considered an apology—money was not involved in the settlement, and CBS stood by its story.
 David Boies, representing CBS and Crile, credited Crile’s "unflappable testimony under cross-examination with effectively ending the trial."

 Crile was embroiled in another controversy following the 1980 CBS Reports program "Gay Power, Gay Politics", which he reported, wrote, and co-produced.
 The program focused on gay politics in San Francisco following the assassination of openly gay supervisor Harvey Milk in 1978.
 It was widely denounced as manipulative and dishonest, a view partially upheld by the National News Council, an industry self-policing body not known for its willingness to criticize the networks.

 When 60 Minutes II premiered, it included his story on Krasnoyarsk-26, a secret city built inside a mountain in Siberia which had nuclear reactors.